FredHutch/s3uploader/README.md

 The point of this program is to be able to operate without scratch space in AWS batch.

-Users at Fred Hutch must always supply the option `-s AES256` because buckets at Fred Hutch require server-side encryption with this algorithm.

 If your analysis is simple and uses a program that takes one input and writes one output, and can read from STDIN and write to STDOUT, you do not need this tool and you can stop reading.